 In essence, it reflects how Slaves by this time had become more assimilated into American Culture compared to the earlier Slave Rebellion in Haiti in which the Slaves were able to organise around the memory of their own African Religion.

-Compared to the Haitian Revolution, the Nat Turner Slave Revolt shows how the memory of Africa was becoming more distant to the African Slaves in America.
+Compared to the Haitian Revolution, the Nat Turner Slave Revolt shows how the memory of Africa was becoming more distant to the African Slaves in America and how this may have affected their ability to formulate an independent ideology to successfully resist Slavery.

 Check out both the Nat Turner Documentary below.